Ankita falls short again, loses final round of Australian Open Qualifiers | Sports-Games

 ''In the second set I started reading her serves well and I started making better counter returns which gave me an advantage at the start of all the points. ''In the beginning of third set she again started serving well and won couple of quick points where she got a 3-0 lead.
 She was able to increase her speed in the strokes and serve as well.''
 Ankita said despite trailing 1-5 in the decider she ''didn’t give up till the last point.'' ''I still had hope that I could come back because I gave everything I had out there.
 I am proud of the fighting spirit I showed out there today,'' she added.

-Nagal has been awarded a wild card entry into the men's singles.
+Nagal has been awarded a wild card entry into the men's singles event.
 Ramkumar Ramanathan had lost in the first round of the men's singles event while Prajnesh Gunneswaran lost in the second round to French player Constant Lestienne 2-6 3-6.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)